Typemock/Typemock-Isolator-Examples/README.md

 Welcome to the official example repository for [Typemock Isolator](https://www.typemock.com/isolator/), the most powerful mocking framework for .NET.

-This repository contains real-world use cases and minimal examples that demonstrate how to use Typemock Isolator to write unit tests for hard-to-test code including static methods, private methods, sealed classes, legacy code, and more.
+This repository showcases official example projects for Typemock Isolator, the most powerful .NET mocking framework.
+It includes real-world and minimal examples that demonstrate how to unit test hard-to-mock .NET code, including static methods, sealed classes, legacy systems, and private members using Typemock’s advanced mocking engine.

 ---

 ## 🚀 About Typemock Isolator

 Typemock Isolator is a powerful and flexible mocking framework designed to **test legacy code without the need for refactoring**.
-It allows developers to isolate and control dependencies including the toughest ones like:
+It allows developers to isolate and control dependencies, including the toughest ones like:

 - Static methods
 - Sealed classes